 Voices of Dissent

-People have disagreed since time immemorial.
-They have argued or agreed to disagree, or eventually arrived at agreement.
-All that is part of life, of living.
-But we live in times when any form of dissent in India is marked as anti-Indian, suggesting that the very concept of dissent has been imported into India from the West.
-It is an argument made by those who visualize the Indian past as free of blemishes and therefore not requiring dissenting opinions.
-But as Romila Thapar explores in this timely historical essay, dissent has a long history in the subcontinent, even if its forms have evolved or changed through the centuries.
+People have argued since time immemorial.
+Disagreement is a part of life, of human experience.
+But we now live in times when any form of protest in India is marked as anti-Indian and met with arguments that the very concept of dissent was imported into India from the West.
+As Romila Thapar explores in her timely historical essay, however, dissent has a long history in the subcontinent, even if its forms have evolved through the centuries.

-In Voices of Dissent: An Essay, Thapar looks at the articulation of dissent, focusing on nonviolent forms, that which is so essential to all societies, and relates it to various moments of time and in varying contexts as part of the Indian historical experience.
-Beginning with Vedic times, she takes us from the second to the first millennium BC, to the emergence of groups that were jointly called the Shramanas—the Jainas, Buddhists, and Ajivikas.
-Going forward in time she explores the views of some Bhakti sants and others of the fifteenth and sixteenth centuries AD, and brings us to a major moment of dissent that helped to establish a free and democratic India: Mahatma Gandhi’s satyagraha.
+In Voices of Dissent: An Essay, Thapar looks at the articulation of nonviolent dissent and relates it to various pivotal moments throughout India’s history.
+Beginning with Vedic times, she takes us from the second to the first millennium BCE, to the emergence of groups that were jointly called the Shramanas—the Jainas, Buddhists, and Ajivikas.
+Going forward in time, she also explores the views of the Bhakti sants and others of the fifteenth and sixteenth centuries and brings us to a major moment of dissent that helped to establish a free and democratic India: Mahatma Gandhi’s satyagraha.
 Then Thapar places in context the recent peaceful protests against India’s new, controversial citizenship law, maintaining that dissent in our time must be opposed to injustice and supportive of democratic rights so that society may change for the better.

 ‘Dissent, expressed against the state as much as institutional forms of religion, creates traditions of thinking that are always available as a resource.
 Hence, when Gandhi thinking against colonial violence thinks through the idea of satyagraha, he draws upon a library of dissent with its vocabulary and forms. . . .
 Thapar does not make an argument for passive inheritance.
 At each historical juncture, the reimagining of an ethical conception of equality and compassion draws upon a rich vein of dissentient thought.
 Democracy survives because of dissent.
 Forms of political and social orthodoxy are contingent; and the battle against them is always ongoing.’—Dilip Menon, India Today.
 Read the full review here.